 Since trusts usually avoid probate, your beneficiaries may access these assets quicker than they might access assets that are transferred using a will.

-As a consequence of increasing property prices more people than before have found themselves being caught liable to Inheritance Tax.
-If your estate is over the inheritance tax allowance (currently £325,000) when you die, it will be subject to a tax, known as inheritance tax.
+As a consequence of increasing property prices more people than before have found themselves becoming liable for Inheritance Tax.
+If your estate is over the inheritance tax allowance (currently £325,000) when you die, it will be subject to a tax, known as Inheritance Tax (IHT).

-There are a wide range of investment products which are acceptable to HM Revenue and Customs and which enable investors to reduce their potential liability to either income tax or inheritance tax or both.
+There is a wide range of investment products which are acceptable to HM Revenue and Customs and which enable investors to reduce their potential liability to either income tax or IHT or both.

-Pension scheme members can also reduce their family's liability to inheritance tax on the value of the member's death benefits by leaving the funds within a pension wrapper (beneficiary's flexi-access drawdown) or having a lump sum paid to a bypass trust.
+Pension scheme members can also reduce their family's liability to IHT on the value of the member's death benefits by leaving the funds within a pension wrapper (beneficiary's flexi-access drawdown) or having a lump sum paid to a bypass trust.

-Ultimately, financial planning will focus on what happens to the estate when you are no longer around, we can help by talking to you about the importance of making a will and the basics of inheritance tax.
-Should you then wish to find out more about estate planning and inheritance tax we can arrange an initial discussion.
+Ultimately, financial planning will focus on what happens to the estate when you are no longer around, we can help by talking to you about the importance of making a will and the basics of IHT.
+Should you then wish to find out more about estate planning and IHT we can arrange an initial discussion.

 Investments which form part of a deceased's estate are re-valued at the date of death, so if they are sold there will be no capital gains tax to pay on any profits arising up to the date of death.

 An additional service which most professional advisers are able to provide is cashflow forecasting.
 This uses specialist technology to calculate the period of time over which a given investment portfolio might be expected to meet identified needs for income and or capital.

 Individuals are entitled to an annual exemption.
-If you think that your investments have made substantial gains and you have not yet made use of your annual allowance, you should consider taking financial advice as you may be able to utilise your annual allowance, or reinvest in an ISA (subject to the ISA limits).
+If you think that your investments have made substantial gains and you have not yet made use of your annual exemption, you should consider taking financial advice as you may be able to utilise your annual exemption, or reinvest in an ISA (subject to the ISA limits).

-The Financial Conduct Authority does not regulate trusts, tax planning or will writing.
+The Financial Conduct Authority does not regulate Will Writing or taxation and trust advice.